Geert-Jan77/Disassembler6510/README.md

 ## File transfers

-For a file transfer from the commodore 64c to a Windows 7 PC free software and a cassette recorder are used.
+For a file transfer from the commodore 64c to a windows 7 PC free software and a cassette recorder are used.
-The software recource goes from physical tape via .wav file and .tap file to .prg file.
+The software resource goes from physical tape via .wav file and .tap file to .prg file.

-**Example:** The _turbo tape 64_ program is on a commodore 64c tape.
+**Example 1:** The _turbo tape 64_ program is on a commodore 64c tape.
 Put the tape in a Philips D6280 **mono** cassette recorder, or even a cassette stereo.
 Use **audacity 3.6.4** recording software on the windows 7 PC to create a .wav file of the tape.
 Convert from .wav to .tap using **audiotap 2.2.1**, Check the .tap file using **tapclean 0.38**, Convert from .tap to .prg using **dirmaster 3.1.5**.
 Check the .prg file on the pc running a _commodore 64 emulator_ like **gtk3vice 3.8**

+**Example 2:** The _turbo tape 64_ program is on a *.prg file.
+Check the .prg file on the pc running a _commodore 64 emulator_ like **gtk3vice 3.8**.
+Convert from .tap to sound using **audiotap 2.2.1** Put a type I ferro tape in a Philips D6280 **mono** cassette recorder.
+Record the sound at high volume.
+Check the physical tape on a commodore 64c.